USL Championship: MLS partnership and expansion (2013–2016)

 FC Cincinnati (pictured) repeatedly broke attendance records during their tenure in the USL from 2016 to 2018.

-Three more MLS reserve teams entered in the 2016 season, alongside San Antonio FC, MLS expansion bidders FC Cincinnati, and Rio Grande Valley FC Toros – a "hybrid" club with independent ownership, but managed by the MLS's Houston Dynamo FC.
-Cincinnati's inaugural season yielded three all-time USL records for single-match attendance, with the highest being 24,376.
-The New York Red Bulls II became the first MLS reserve team to win a USL title.
-The Hammerheads left for the PDL, despite a move to Baltimore, Maryland being reportedly planned by the club.
+As the Championship grew to 24 teams, the USL dropped "Pro" from its name, and introduced the "Eastern" and "Western" conferences to the league.
+It also applied for Division 2 status in 2015.
+Three more MLS reserve teams entered in the 2016 season alongside San Antonio FC, MLS expansion bidders FC Cincinnati, and Rio Grande Valley FC Toros – a "hybrid" club with independent ownership, but managed by the MLS's Houston Dynamo FC.
+Cincinnati broke the all-time USL record for single-match attendance three times in its inaugural season, with the highest being 24,376, while New York Red Bulls II became the first MLS reserve team to win a USL title.